grafos-ml/frappe/doc/src/tutorial.rst

 than any other item.
 We do vector matrix multiplication just because it is about 10x faster than going one item by one item and computing a dot product.
-Numpy with CPU level optimisations is really efficient and we want to harnest that power.
+Numpy with CPU level optimisations is really efficient and we want to harness that power.

-Because we use matrices, we have a technical challenge that the indexes for apps should start from 0, and better there should be no gaps between ids (saving memory).
-It looks simple in the beginning, but gets slightly more complicated when one considers such scenarios:
+The challenge when using matrices is that the indexes of the rows should correspond to the items to be recommended, moreover ideally they should start from 0, and there should be no gaps between ids (saving memory).
+While this looks simple in the beginning, it gets slightly more complicated when one considers such scenarios:

 1. The item data is dynamic, and some items go away, while others are added.
-This create problems of gaps within the matrices.
+This creates problems of gaps within the matrices.
 2. We rebuild models (user and item representations) at different frequencies for different models.
-This can create problems that some model has more items than others.
+This can create problems so that some model has more items than others.
-3. Aggregator averages two scoring vectors, therefore these should be of equal length
+3. Aggregators average two scoring vectors, therefore these should be of equal length

 Id Map
 ~~~~~~

 Or solution to this problems is the following: First, we store an item model
-as serialised (pickled) python dictionary (see XXX code).
-We store
+as a serialised (pickled) python dictionary (see XXX code).
+We store the
 user model in the database together with other user information.
 Usually
-we have much more users than items in the system.
-Therefore, it can be that
+we have much more users than items in the system, therefore it can be that the
 user matrix is very big and we can not store it in memory.
 On the other hand,
-we can load user model (or compute it) when a user comes to the system.
+we can load the user model (or compute it) when a user comes to the system.
 So if the user
 has not been recently using the system, the first request will be non-personalised.
-Then we will load or compute a user model and consequent recommendations will be
+Then we will load or compute a user model and consequently recommendations will be
 personalised.
 In the code block bellow we have an item model as a dictionary:

 .. code-block:: python